wenhaojiangsoc/precariouswork/README.md

 We include three sets of codes.

 * `01 prepare`: the three files clean the raw `precarious.csv` data and produce the final output `master_01.csv` in our analysis.
 Most operations we described in the paper are included in `prepare data.R`. `IPAW.R` document the approach we address missing data and attrition.
-See more details in our paper.
+See more details in the Appendix of our paper.

-* `02 OLS and LDV` and `03 CLPMFE`: the two folders include the execution of our main econometric models.
+* `02 OLS and LDV` and `03 CLPMFE`: the two folders include the execution of our main models.
+For a preliminary investigation of results that is consistent with our main results based on CLPM-FE model, controls may be excluded to faciliate model convergence.

 * `04 HPC`: the folder includes the batch file to be sent to any HPC platforms.
-These codes and an HPC platform are needed as the CLPM-FE model we described in our paper requires 3-24 hours of computation with 16 CPU cores.
+These codes and an HPC platform are needed as the CLPM-FE model we described in our paper requires about 30 hours of computation with 16 CPU cores.

 ### Results

 * The `results` folder includes the main estimates from the CLPM-FE model, as the original outputs are in text format from the HPC.
-The OLS and LDV results, by contrast, can be obtained from `R` codes in `02 OLS/LDV` directly.
+The OLS and LDV results can be directly obtained from `R` codes in `02 OLS and LDV` directly.